 a. resubmission of assignment complying with accepted conditions;

 b. failure of assignment;

 c. failure of the course.

-4. Instructor notifies the Dean of the School of Educational Research and Innovation and the Registrar of the infraction and includes description of the infraction.
+4. Instructor notifies the Senior Director of the Institute for Research and Training and the Registrar of the infraction and includes description of the infraction.

 5. All documented cases of violation of academic honesty policy will be kept on file in the student’s registrar’s file.

-6. If this is a second offence, the Dean of the School of Educational Research and Innovation consults with the Chief Academic Affairs Officer on the appropriate consequence for the student.
+6. If this is a second offence, the Senior Director of the Institute for Research and Training consults with the Chief Academic Affairs Officer on the appropriate consequence for the student.

-The post-baccalaureate certificate is a fully online post-baccalaureate certificate program, with an optional two-day residency component of the Capstone course.
+The post-baccalaureate certificate is a fully online post-baccalaureate certificate program.
 Opportunities for engagement are offered both synchronously and asynchronously.
-Graduate and Professional students enrolled at Landmark College are expected to be engaged productively and consistently in the academic program.
+Students enrolled at Landmark College are expected to be engaged productively and consistently in the academic program.
 Specific expectations for academic engagement are defined in the course syllabus.
 Patterns of academic engagement include:

 • Logging into the learning management system hosting the course on a weekly basis.